brendanberg/L/docs/introduction.md

                           #    and U+0301 (combining diacritic acute accent)
 ```

-The `(split:)` method separates a length of text into a list of subsequences, using a specified separator that delineates subsequences.
+The `(split:)` selector separates a length of text into a list of subsequences, using a specified separator that delineates subsequences.

 ```
 'the quick brown fox'(split: ' ')                # equals ['the', 'quick', 'brown', 'fox']
 'a man, a plan, a canal, panama'(split: ', ')    # equals ['a man', 'a plan', 'a canal', 'panama']
 ```